 If you do not want to extra cost of serving a full meal at your party, consider the timing of it so it falls outside of a regular mealtime.
 For instance, you can make the start time after dinner and then you will only need to serve drinks and snacks, instead of a more substantial meal-service.

-One of the best ways to save money on a party is to limit the types of alcohol you serve.
+One of the best ways to reduce cost on your party is to limit the type of alcohol you serve.
 You might want to stick to providing just wine and beer.
-These aren’t as costly as having a fully-stocked bar or a number of different cocktails.
-You don’t need to shell out for premium drinks either such as aged spirits or vintage wines, for examples.
+These are not as costly as having a fully stocked bar or several different cocktails.
+You do not need to shell out for premium drinks either such as aged spirits or vintage wines, for examples.
 Most people will have no issue with local beers and lower priced wine.
 The best option may also be to simply following the BYOB (bring your own alcohol) policy.
 Those who want to drink alcohol can simply bring whatever it is they choose to drink.

 Make sure you set out water, juice, and soda pop as well so that people will be less likely to overindulge.

 Lay Out the Details

-If you’re worried about people showing up at your party expecting dinner and leaving hungry when they realize you’re only serving snacks, spell out exactly what type of party you’ll be having in the invite.
+If you are worried about people showing up at your party expecting dinner and leaving hungry when they realize you are only serving snacks, let your guests know what type of party you will be having in the invitation.
 For instance, write “Please join us for snacks, drinks, and good times” on your invitation, so no one will expect a dinner.

-Most people want to help out and bring something to a party once they’re invited.
-If someone asks what they can bring, don’t feel pressured to say “Just bring yourself!”
-Instead, actually tell them what would be helpful.
+Most people will want to help by bringing something to a party once they are invited.
+If someone asks, “what can I bring?” do not feel pressured to say, “Just bring yourself!”
+Instead, tell them what would be helpful.
 Saying “why not bring a bottle of wine?” or “I could really use another dessert” can make your guests feel welcome and reduce your costs.